Disneyland in June (2026 Guide): Crowds, Weather, Events & Is It Worth It?

 Pros to visiting Disneyland in June:

-- Disneyland’s 70th Anniversary Celebration – The resort’s year-long celebration continues through August 9, 2026.
-June is one of your last opportunities to experience the exclusive entertainment, special merchandise, Audio-Animatronic Walt Disney at the Main Street Opera House, and all the other anniversary magic before it wraps up for good.
+• Disneyland’s 70th Anniversary Celebration – The resort’s year-long celebration continues through August 9, 2026.
+June is one of your last opportunities to experience the exclusive entertainment, the special Audio-Animatronic Walt Disney at the Main Street Opera House, and all the other anniversary magic before it wraps up for good.

 Cons to visiting Disneyland in June:

-- Pirates of the Caribbean may still be closed – Pirates of the Caribbean closed May 4 for refurbishment, and its reopening date remains TBD.
-Based on construction permits filed, the closure is expected to last at least through late June or into summer.
+• Pirates of the Caribbean may still be closed – Pirates of the Caribbean closed May 4 for refurbishment, and its reopening date remains TBD.
 If this is a must-do for your group, check the status closer to your travel date.

 Bottom Line: June 2026 is a busy, energetic, and event-filled month at the Disneyland Resort.
 The 70th Anniversary Celebration, Pride Nite, and the full summer atmosphere make it a genuinely exciting time to visit.
 Just go in prepared for summer crowds and have a solid plan in place!